Competitor Analysis Factors to Consider

 Keep your eyes trained on your competitors.

 There are many factors of competitor analysis.
-One should keep track of these when it comes to business rivals.
+One should keep track of these when it comes to checking competitors and business rivals.
 Scrutinize every aspect of their business so you can see their strengths, weaknesses, opportunities, and threats and apply the data to your business.

 Naturally, you make their strengths yours.
 Exploit your competitors’ weaknesses to become opportunities for your business.
 Analyze their opportunities to see if you can make them your own.
 Finally, threats to them should be handled cautiously by your business.
-An SEO Company in the Philippines can further help you out.
+An SEO Company in the Philippines can further help you out with competitor check and research.